 The student will carry out a range of experiments stemming from Classical Physics, Quantum Physics and Electronics.

-Attendance on campus is required for the laboratories.
+Attendance on campus is [required/not required] for the [test/exam].

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.